bibleio/godly-code-of-conduct/CODE_OF_CONDUCT.md

 # Report Bad Behavior

-Pray about it, and contact our support team.
+Contact our support team here.
 - ADD CONTACT INFO HERE

 Please include screenshots, evidence, a link, and the type of behavior.